SalixDev/mcp-github-pr-review/README.md

 ![Claude Code reviewing a PR via the github-pr-review MCP](docs/demo.gif)

-Claude reads the diff, reviews it, posts a top-level comment, and tails its own audit log — all via this MCP, no `gh` CLI fallback.
+Claude reads the diff, reviews it, posts a top-level comment, and tails its own audit log — all via this MCP.

 ## Tools